erdc/air-water-vv/2d/floatingStructures/floating_caisson_BodyDynamics/README.md

 The python test file named `test_caissonBD.py` is made up of two tests:

 * The first one is to know if the case can run.
 * The second test is to validate the results comparing them to the theory.
-For this case we will compare the numerical and theoretical discharge under the gate.
+For this case we will compare the numerical and theoretical period of the rotation angle.

 One can run this test file typing `py.test --boxed -v test_caissonBD.py`.